elotroalex/chiens/_texts/translation.md

 [24]({{site.baseurl}}/chiens/p024.html){:.pagetitle}

-*__(The Reciters pretend to put down a stretcher; The Chorus to dig a grave.
-They bury an imaginary corpse on the hole—a scene of homeopathic magic.)__*
+*(The Reciters pretend to set down a stretcher on the ground; The Chorus to dig a pit.
+They bury an imaginary corpse on the pit—a scene of imitative magic.)*

 - {:.sp} The Man Reciter *(collected.)*